WeiShaoD/neuroimage-menu/docs/source/SuperComputer.rst

   ssh -Y (user id)@cedar.computecanada.ca

-Secure Shell(ssh)ssh is a widely-used standard to connect to remote servers in a secure way.
+Secure Shell (ssh) is a widely-used standard to connect to remote servers in a secure way.
 SSH connection is encrypted.
-You can use ssh to execute commands, submit jobs, follow the progress of these jobs and in some cases, transfer files, etc..
+You can use ssh to execute commands, submit jobs, follow the progress of these jobs and in some cases, transfer files,etc.

 The option -Y forwards X11 traffic which allows you to use graphical applications on the remote server.
 You also need to have an X11 server installed on your workstation.For windows, MobaXterm normally comes with an X11 server.